Hospital surrogacy birth and pregnancy care.

-The good news is that most hospitals are open to learning and flexible and supportive, once they understand the needs and complexities of surrogacy births.
+The good news is that most hospitals are open to learning and flexible and supportive, once they understand the needs and complexities of a surrogacy birth.

 To help you and the hospital, I’ve created a Surrogacy Pregnancy and Birth Care Planning Guide for surrogacy teams and their healthcare providers.
 This guide is the only one of its kind in Australia, written by me – someone who knows the law and the importance of getting the care for the surrogate, intended parents and the baby right.